AsherBond/cato/UPDATE.md

     cato_rest_api
     cato_scheduler

-> Cato has a messenger component as well, but it will not be running unless it is configured.
+> Cato has a `cato_messenger` component as well, but it will not be running unless it is configured.

 If all processes are not running, check the logfiles for errors.